Skip to main content

 Match fails to meet that minimum standard.
 As soon as you begin researching whether Match is a good dating platform, the frustrations begin, as the company has done a superlative job of obscuring key information that would influence a user’s decision to upgrade to Premium.
 Here's a short list of details you'll have a very hard time clarifying:

 • What features do free users get?
-There are inconsistencies throughout Match's website, and user testimonies we've read further contradict the website copy.
+The Match website abounds with inconsistencies, and user testimonies we've read further contradict the website copy.

 • What features are available at different subscription tiers?
 Ditto the above.